 Adventure activities such as hiking, trekking, scuba diving, deep-sea diving may lead to mishaps.
 Hire experienced guides from reputable agencies to stay under safe supervision.

-Criminal activities can lead to demonstrations, roadblocks, and curfews.
-You must avoid being anywhere near such demonstrations and follow instructions of local authorities to stay safe.
+Avoid being anywhere near public demonstrations and follow instructions of local authorities to stay safe.

 Severe tropical storms, floods, or earthquakes sometimes have been known to strike the country.
 Natural calamities can result in cancelled flights or trip cancellations.

 Some local tour agencies may try to dupe unsuspecting travelers.
 Try to deal only with reputable agencies.
 Put in the research beforehand to get a feel for their reputation.